tera-private-mods/fps-utils/README.md

 Updated ~~frequently~~ sometimes, you can automatically recieve updates if you use [Caali's proxy!](https://discord.gg/maqBmJV)

 ## How to use:
-* Setup tera-proxy by meishuu (https://github.com/meishuu/tera-proxy)
+* Setup tera-proxy from Caali's discord.
+This module is included by default, so you don't need to do anyhting else.

+* If you're not using Caali's proxy then:
-* put the script folder "fps-utils" into bin/node_modules
+* Put the script folder "fps-utils" into bin/node_modules
 * Log the game using the proxy.
 * Now you have access to fps-utils commands
 * Default commands can be found in index.js